CamoLover/cpp-envrionment-setup/README.md

 - Administrator privileges (for initial setup)

 ## Building Individual Projects
-Each project can be built separately by navigating to its directory and running:
+Each project can be built separately by navigating to its directory and running there:
 ```batch
 build.bat
 ```